jepusto/SingleCaseES/cran-comments.md

   The flagged URLs are correct.

-Found the following (possibly) invalid DOIs:
-  DOI: 10.1080/00273171.2018.1466681
-    From: DESCRIPTION
-    Status: Forbidden
-    Message: 403

-  The flagged DOI is correct.

 ## revdepcheck results

 We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.